Battle of Barrosa: Leval's advance

 While Dilkes was moving on Ruffin's position on Barrosa Ridge, Barnard and the light companies advanced through the woods towards Leval's division.
 Unaware of the impending British assault, the French had taken no precautions and were advancing in two columns of march, with no forward line of voltigeurs.
 The unexpected appearance of British skirmishers caused such confusion that some French regiments, thinking there were cavalry present, formed square.
 These were prime targets for shrapnel rounds fired by the ten cannon under Major Duncan which, having made rapid progress through the woods, arrived in time to support the skirmish line.
 As the situation became clearer, the French organised themselves into their customary attacking formation—the 'column of divisions'—all the time under fire from Barnard's light companies and Duncan's artillery.
 Finally, with the French now in their fighting columns and beginning their advance, Barnard was forced to draw back.
 Leval's men then encountered Bushe's companies of the 20th Portuguese, who supported the light battalion's retreat and kept the French engaged until Wheatley's brigade had formed up in line on the edge of the woods.
 The retreating light companies joined Wheatley's troops; Leval's division of 3,800 men was now marching on an Anglo-Portuguese line of 1,400 men supported by cannon.

 Although they had the advantage in numbers, the French were under the impression that they were facing a superior force.
 (Note: Most of the French memoirs say that they had been attacked by three British lines, when there was only one, preceded by a screen of skirmishers (Oman 1911).)
 Having been mauled by Barnard's and Bushe's light companies, and now facing the rolling volleys of the main British line, the French needed time to form from column into line themselves.
 However, Wheatley attacked as soon as the light companies cleared the field, and only one of Leval's battalions was able to even partially redeploy.
 The first French column Wheatley engaged broke after a single British volley.
 The 8th Ligne, part of this column, suffered about 50 percent casualties and lost its eagle.
 The capture of the eagle—the first to be won in battle by British forces in the Peninsular wars—cost Ensign Keogh of the 87th his life and was finally secured by Sergeant Patrick Masterson (or Masterman, depending on source).
 (Note: Muzás (2005) gives details of the taking of the eagle, while Glover (1974) is an example of the use of 'Masterman' rather than the more common 'Masterson'.)
+Masterson proclaimed: “Bejabbers, boys, I have the cuckoo!”
+He was given a battlefield commission, and the 87th were later nicknamed “The Eagle Catchers”.
 As Wheatley's brigade moved forward, it encountered the only French battalion, from the 54th Ligne, that had begun to form line.
 It took three charges to break this battalion, which eventually fled towards the right where it encountered the remainder of Leval's fleeing division.